kimkimani/guruspedia/content/articles/how-to-set-up-nodejs-express-server-for-react-app/index.md

 To test this setup, ensure both the Node.js and React apps are running.
 Then go to `http://localhost:3000`.

 React will server a UI that has the API data.

+### Conclusion

+Now that you have mastered How to Build a Node.js Express Server for React Apps, why not dive deeper and learn the [Complete Guide to Creating Flask APIs with React apps](https://guruspedia.com/a-complete-guide-to-creating-flask-apis-react-apps/) and use Flask API Resource sharing with React.

+Or do you want to take your React skills to a new height?
+Learn [How to Build and Implement Infinite Scroll in React Apps](https://guruspedia.com/how-to-build-and-implement-infinite-scroll-in-react-apps/).
+Get crazier learning this [Consuming GraphQL API with ReactJS](https://guruspedia.com/consuming-graphqL-api-with-reactjs/) Definitive guide.

+You will love it!